 Having a manually activated outdoor light on the side of your property is also a good idea if you need a quick and bright surge of light.
 For added safety, consider a motion sensor light.

-Even if you’re not an avid gardener, planting simple flowers can add an attractive boost of color to your space and transform the whole garden.
+Even if you’re not an avid gardener, planting simple flowers and succulents can add an attractive boost of color to your space and transform the whole garden.
 A flowerbed also doesn’t require too much maintenance if you keep on top of it.
 With so many varieties and color options, deciding on which flowers to plant and visiting garden centers to view them in bloom can be a fun endeavor.
 If you have children, you could also turn it into a family activity by having each member of the family choose their own type of flower and help plant it.